 Why do some get it and others don’t?
 Critics have cited racism, sexism, and arbitrary random discrimination for reasons the co-op board is so choosy.
 A potential buyer can be rejected for the type of dog they own or an ill-timed tabloid rumor.
 The co-op board is now facing challenges from folks who are calling “foul” on their selection process.
 Whatever the reason for putting the kibosh on applications, part of the appeal to some is that it is so country club selective.
 It seems absurd that a New York address would be kept out of reach of those who could afford the entire square footage of the Dakota building at a slightly less posh New York address, but that is how it is.

 It wasn’t always that way—before the Dakota went co-op in the 1960s, just about anyone who could afford the rent (moderate by today’s NYC rental prices) would be welcome to rent an apartment, if one was up for vacancy.
-Although it housed many well-heeled families like the Steinway’s, several working professionals also shared the building.
-Private serving staff were housed with the maintenance staff upstairs in the peaks.
-What was once primarily housing space, now includes music studios, gourmet kitchens and private office space for celebrities who want to work from home.
+Although it housed many well-heeled families like the Steinways, several working professionals also shared the building.
+The private serving staff was housed with the maintenance staff upstairs in the peaks.
+What was once primarily housing space, now includes music studios, gourmet kitchens, and private office space for celebrities who want to work from home.